The subject of the memorial, remembered here through a calm pose and child-centred symbolism.

 Look at the three children around Diana.
 They carry much of the memorial’s emotional meaning.

-Subject of the memorial, remembered here through a calm pose and child-centered symbolism.
+The subject of the memorial, remembered here through a calm pose and child-centred symbolism.

 Created the bronze statue, aiming for strength, elegance, and emotional restraint.

-Co-commissioned the memorial to honor his mother at Kensington Palace.
+Co-commissioned the memorial to honour his mother at Kensington Palace.

 Go on a weekday between 8am and 10am, or in the last 90 minutes before dusk.
 Light is softer, paths are quieter, and you’ll get cleaner photos without people crossing the foreground.
 Avoid sunny weekend middays if you want time to pause.